VanAndelInstitute/lambdaR/README.md

 # Package It Up

-Due to size constraints, we need to put R, our extra libraries, and its dependencies in separate layers, so we create two zipfiles (moving the aws folder out of the way as we do so)
+Due to size constraints, we need to put R, our extra libraries, and its dependencies in separate layers, so we create two zipfiles (moving the aws folder out of the way as we do so).

 ```
 sudo -s